oerdnj/XKOSB-3/README.md

 ### Advanced usage

 You can also provide your own modulus (prime) and base (primitive root modulo).
 Otherwise a safe prime is generated and thus base will be always 2.

 ## Implementation details

 The DHM key exchange is implemented using gmplib that provides large int arithmetics (including the exponentiation function modulo).
 This is the DHM in its simplest form - there's no authentication of the parties.

 The symmetric key encryption is implemented using libsodium's XChaCha20-Poly1305 stream cipher.
 The code calls abort() on any crypto failure, which is not exactly user friendly.
 The library has support for 'additional data' that can be included in the computation of the authentication tag.
 I think this could be used to establish trust between the parties (both client and server would have to provide same value of 'additional data'), but I would have to verify this.

 The networking part is implemented using libuv excellent asynchronous I/O, so it's full of callbacks and very hard to read to whoever is not used to it :).
+There's very dumb protocol on top of TCP, the first four bytes are data length (in network order) and then it's followed by the data.
+Rinse and repeat.
 The code is full of hard assert() calls as it expects all TCP and TTY writes and reads to succeed.
 Pull requests to improve the error handling welcome.